oswida/cyber/docs/en/srd.md

 - Reducing any of the character's abilities to zero means:
   - BIO - physical death of the character
-  - PSY - catatonia and, after a potential cure, serious mental problems (phobias, anxiety) requiring specialist care or social problems (permanent exclusion from certain societes)
+  - PSY - catatonia and, after a potential cure, serious mental problems (phobias, anxiety) requiring specialist care or social problems (permanent exclusion from certain societies)
-  - INF - blocked  access to the Infosphere until at least one point of this ability has been regained and failure of all cybermodifications
+  - INF - blocked access to the Infosphere and failure of all cybermodifications until at least one point of this ability has been regained

 #### Multiple Attackers